 - Choose "Add to a group" in the bar that appears at the bottom of the page, and then select the appropriate group or create a new one.

 - That's it!
 If necessary, clear your filters, and repeat this process for each additional group.

 - Please note: if you want both contacts and companies added to the group, you'll need to run each filter twice.
 Filter once by the contact custom field to add contacts to the group, and filter again by the company custom field to add companies to the group.

 Only need to add the import to one group?
 Learn how to add the entire import to one group here.

 Step 1: Format group data in your spreadsheet.

-In order to import the group data properly, it’ll need to be formatted so you have a single “Group” column.
+In order to import the group data properly, you'll need to format the file so you have a single “Group” column.
 That single column should have the group membership for the corresponding contact.
 If one contact should be in multiple groups, each group name should be listed in the same cell.

 Step 2: Add a custom field to import group data.

-Now that your file is ready for import, you’ll need to create a field to bring in your group data.
-This is a temporary field that we’ll use later to filter contacts and add them to groups, but after that’s done it can be deleted.
+Once your file is ready for import, create a custom field to bring in your group data.
+This is a temporary field that we’ll use to filter contacts and add them to groups, but after that’s done it can be deleted.
 One important note here is that if you wish to have both contacts and companies added to groups, you’ll need to create two custom fields, one for contacts and one for companies.

-Please note: only administrators can add custom fields.
-If you don’t see an option to add custom fields you’ll need to contact the administrator on your account.
+Please note: only admins can add custom fields.
+If you don’t see an option to add custom fields you’ll need to contact an admin on your account.

 Step 3: Import the file.